Champfleurie F.C.: History

 The club was formed in 1886 and named after the house of an early benefactor.
 Champfleurie's first competitive fixtures came in the Linlithgowshire Cup in 1886–87; after losing two friendlies to the Bathgate Volunteers, the first by 10 goals to nil, the Celestials brought in "football experts" which changed the entire XI, and Champfleurie beat the Volunteers 2–1 in the first round of the cup, despite a protest from the Volunteers that one of the Celestials was a professional athlete, having received a cash prize at the Slamannan games.
 Champfleurie lost 4–0 in the second round at Bellstane Birds.

 The club entered the three main local competitions (the Edinburgh Shield, for members of the East of Scotland Football Association, the King Cup for smaller clubs in the east of Scotland, and the Linlithgowshire Cup, for members solely from the county of Linlithgowshire) from 1886–87 to 1890–91.
 The club's best run in the most prestigious of the three, the Shield, was to the quarter-final in 1889–90, the club then scratching when drawn to play Cowdenbeath.
 Champfleurie reached the semi-final of the other two tournaments; the former in its first entry in 1886–87, the latter in its last entry in 1890–91.
-The club lost its King Cup semi-final tie in 1887 to Burntisland Thistle F.C.
-1–0, the only goal coming when goalkeeper Sneddon was charged over the goal-line while still holding the ball.
+The club lost its King Cup semi-final tie in 1887 to Burntisland Thistle 1–0, the only goal coming when goalkeeper Sneddon was charged over the goal-line while still holding the ball.

 However, by 1890 the combination of professional football and leagues starting up had reduced the Linlithgowshire FA to a mere 8 clubs, and, without four of its regular players, Champfleurie lost the county cup semi-final 10–0 at Bo'ness - a defeat that was 9 goals worse than the same fixture two months before.